 While Bethesda and the developer studios did show some rather sweet looking gameplay previously, no one stated what the minimum requirements would be for RAGE 2.
 Therefore, a potential customer could pre-purchase the game without even knowing that their PC could possibly be unable to run it.

-On the other hand, these potential warnings are not dissuading people from pre-ordering RAGE 2 as the game is already a top seller on Steam, hinting at a large number of digital copies already being pre-ordered, which could in part be thanks to Epic Games' exclusivity deals, as some customers either pre-ordered the game to ensure a Steam key while others tried to support Steam in this way, hoping Bethesda won't jump ship in the last moment like Deep Silver did.
+On the other hand, these potential warnings are not dissuading people from pre-ordering RAGE 2 as the game is on Steam, hinting at a large number of digital copies already being pre-ordered, which could in part be thanks to Epic Games' exclusivity deals, as some customers either pre-ordered the game to ensure a Steam key while others tried to support Steam in this way, hoping Bethesda won't jump ship in the last moment like Deep Silver did.